 When we need a product (think soap, gasoline, or printer paper), we usually buy based on price.
 But when it comes to vanity products (think gadgets, cars, or alcohol) we often spend more than necessary.

 Apple computers, Harley-Davidson motorcycles, and Jack Daniels whiskey are more expensive than their niche counterparts.
 But they’ve created a brand name as vanity products that signify status, and people are willing to pay extra for it.

 If you’re going to create a brand for yourself, try to build the same type of luxury status with what you sell.

 Look for opportunities everywhere.
 Finally, don’t be shy about where you look for product ideas.
 They’ll come when you least expect them to, so you need to be aware.

 While you’re in the discovery phase, think of everything as a possible product.
-Conversations with friends trips to the grocery store, and random internet browsing could all land you the perfect idea.
+Conversations with friends trip to the grocery store and random internet browsing could all land you the perfect idea.

 Keep your senses sharp for the infinite number of product ideas around you.